steven-buytaert/snippets/u-locks/u-locks.md

 During this idle moment, the main thread will perform some assertions to asses the soundness of the list and the PoC code.

-Note that in this proof of concept code, the current number of threads **NT** (to be configured at the top of the file) is rather high versus the size of the linked list **prunepoint**.
+Note that in this proof of concept code, the default number of threads **NT** is rather high versus the size of the linked list **prunepoint**.
+Both can be changed with -n and -p options respectively.
 This is to ensure we have a lot of contention between the threads, competing for the same nodes.
 This will result in a high percentage missed number in the thread reporting.
 Decreasing **NT** and/or increasing **prunepoint** will